Shifting geopolitical relationships creates challenges for

 customers — and your customer’s customers — are not left waiting.

-Delays are sometimes inevitable — such as third-party issues beyond
+Delays are sometimes inevitable.
+Third-party issues are beyond the

 In addition, global trade is getting more complex and challenging.